linux-system-roles/logging/roles/rsyslog/README.md

 - `rsyslog_enabled` : When 'True' rsyslog role will deploy specified configuration file set.
 Default to 'True'.
 - `rsyslog_pki` : When 'True' pki related variables are configured.
 In addition, if 'tls' is included in 'rsyslog_capabilities', it enables to forward logs over TLS.
 Default to 'False'.
 - `rsyslog_capabilities` : List of capabilities to configure.  [ 'network', 'remote-files', 'tls' ] are predefined.
+- `rsyslog_default`: If set as `True`, rsyslog.conf will be configured with default configurations and rules.
+  If set to `False`, rsyslog.conf will be updated and only include the includes /etc/rsyslod.d/ statement.
+Default to `True`.

 Common sub-variables
 --------------------